The Definition of Durability in Engineering: Expectations Vs. Reality

 Handing over project specifications requires everyone in the supply and production chain to be on the same page.
 Down to the word, even.

-“Durability,” for example, can have many definitions and interpretations.
 While the OEM engineer might have a specific understanding in mind, the purchasing agent or others in supply chain management could have alternative perspectives.
-Meanwhile, the contract manufacturer is throwing its hands up when trying to read your spec sheet.
+Meanwhile, the contract manufacturer is throwing their hands up when trying to read your spec sheet.
 You might end up sending the wrong message (literally) to your roll forming manufacturer, resulting in a component that doesn’t prioritize the attributes your project needs most.

 While the standards of product development and manufacturing are generally well understood, you may consider durability to mean something different than your roll former does.
 We count five basic definitions of durability in engineering.
-Use them well so you can better communicate product needs to your manufacturing partner!
+Use them well so you can better communicate product needs to your manufacturing partner.

 The definition of “durability” in manufacturing can range anywhere from a lawn mower part that lasts for 400 hours to a car part that withstands 200,000 miles of abuse.
 In roll forming, understanding durability can get you a cost-effective part that endures the stress of your specific application.

-Strength could mean a part is strong enough to be a little flexible so it can withstand consistent loads.
+Strength could mean a roll formed part is strong enough to be a little flexible so it can withstand consistent loads.
 But it can also mean the product is so stiff it doesn’t bounce back at all.

 When an OEM asks a roll forming partner, “What is the strongest metal?” for its intended application, this underlying understanding should be communicated.
 The metal’s properties can then be assessed and matched up against the complexity of the bending you want.